 If you are trading a portfolio that is larger or smaller than $5,000 we have created a calculator as part of your “Trade Tracking Tool” which will allow you to enter your desired portfolio size, and be given your exact position sizes.
 You'll find instructions to download your Trade Tracking Tool on this page.

 Alternatively, you can determine the number of shares to buy by multiplying the recommended number of shares by the multiple of your portfolio size relative to the $5,000.
 For instance, if you are trading a $10,000 portfolio, you would take the recommended number of shares and multiply by two ($10,000 = $5,000 x 2).
 For a $20,000 portfolio, you would take the recommended number of shares and multiply by four ($20,000 = $5,000 x 4).
 For a smaller portfolio, like $2500, you would take the shares and divide them in half ($2,500 = $5,000 / 2).

 Since the trades are already in progress, your entry price will be different from the model and your stops or targets could be closer or further away than the original model position, but what is important is that your real-time portfolio performance should very closely replicate the published results.

-When you start a portfolio you DO NOT focus on the “% of Original Position” column which you may have seen in the model's Open Positions table on another page.
+When you start a portfolio from scratch, use the "% of Total Portfolio" and "Shares to Own Per $5000" to establish new positions with the correct allocation.
 When you start a new portfolio the important relationship is each positions value as a percentage of the portfolio.
 This allows you to start a portfolio and follow the performance of the model regardless of where the trades are setup or what the recent market action has done.

 At times, some of the portfolios might have a position in “cash” or have already reached multiple targets and have very little exposure to a position left.
 The real-time portfolio position sizing recommendations take these factors into consideration when showing the recommended share totals.